shift7-ch/katta-docs/docs/introduction/OVERVIEW.md

 * A technical admin needs to prepare OIDC trust and roles in AWS or MinIO IAM and define an STS Mode storage profile in Katta Server.
 * Katta Client refreshes the user's access token (triggering the OAuth Authorization Code Flow in the browser)
 * The access token is sent to STS with an inline policy in order to issue temporary credentials that allow for the creation of a specific bucket.
-* The temporary S3 credentials are sent to Katta Server which calls S3 to create the corresponding bucket.
-Due to CORS restrictions, this allows the creation of
+* In the Web Client, the temporary S3 credentials are sent to Katta Server, which calls S3 to create the corresponding bucket on the user's behalf.
+This is necessary because a browser cannot create a bucket and use it right away (CORS restrictions).
+The Desktop Client is not bound by CORS and creates the bucket itself, without involving Katta Server.
-  STS vaults both in Web and Desktop Client in the same way.
 * Finally, Katta Client then uploads the `vault.uvf` with the access configuration, and the vault members are synced to Keycloak.

 The following diagram illustrates the flow of actions to create a vault in the two modes: